 Remember that all these filters are rather dynamic and depend on the products in certain category.

 As to categories, they may be either anchor or non-anchor.
-Anchor categories contain products which are assigned to them and to all subcategories, and all categories can be filtered with layered navigation.
+Anchor categories contain products that are assigned to them and to all subcategories, and all categories can be filtered with layered navigation.
 Non-anchor categories include only the items directly assigned to them.
 Besides, only a block of categories is displayed and you cannot filter the products using Layered Navigation.

 Setting up anchored layered navigation, you need to make sure the categories, where attributes are used, are anchor categories.
 If they are not, you will need to follow the instruction below to make them anchor .